 Childbirth Classes are held virtually, please visit our Childbirth Education section for more information or to register for classes.

-The Herzstein Wellness Center will hold virtual classes in the Fall of 2020 visit the Herzstein Wellness Center for more information or to register or call 617-499-5197 or email firstname.lastname@example.org
+The Herzstein Wellness Center is holding virtual classes.
+Visit the Herzstein Wellness Center for more information or to register, or call 617-499-5197 or email us.